Modifications in clusterization procedures for heavy-ion collisions: minimum spanning tree, simulated annealing, coalescence: SACA, SA

+In the present calculations $\alpha = 0.95$ was used. \item Steps mode: determines the number of iterations per temperature level:

-where $S$ is the base number of steps, and $\ell$ is the temperature level index. \item Probability of creating a new cluster: $P_{\text{new}}$, optionally adjusted linearly:
+where $S$ is the base number of steps, and $\ell$ is the temperature level index. \item Probability of creating a new singleton: $P_{\text{new}}$, optionally adjusted linearly:

-This adjustment leads to the higher probability for a particle to became free at earlier ''temperature'', and to be bound into the existing cluster at the lower levels when the ''temperature'' cools down. \item Switch to enable or disable the usage of the Metropolis-Hastings criterion during minimization procedure. \end{itemize}
+where $P_{\text{new,max}}$ and $P_{\text{new,min}}$ define the probability of proposing a move-to-singleton trial at the initial and final temperature limits, respectively.
+This adjustment leads to the higher probability for a particle to became free at earlier ``temperature'', and to be bound into the existing cluster at the lower levels when the ``temperature'' cools down. \item Switch to enable or disable the usage of the Metropolis-Hastings criterion during minimization procedure. \end{itemize}